mdnajimahmed/uml/waterfall-vs-agile/note.md

+## An application has three main layers
+- Interface
+- Logic
+- Data storage
+## Project delivery methodology
+- A project is a change to the orgnization operation that should have a positive impact by removing risks or constraints on the organizations operations.
+- Three hard constrains of a project
+    - Scope
+    - Schedule
+    - Cost
+- Change in any of the hard constraints will cause change in the other two.

+# Life Lesson
+- Try not to be creative with the requirement after the requirement is signed off by the stakeholders, try to be creative implementing them.
+That's why BA should have amazing techical skill so that he both udnerstands the functional and non functional requirements very well.
+May be it won't be the worst idea to deploy architects and senior engineers in the requirement engineering process.

 ## Waterfall approach
+- Planing
     - Collect and analyze requirements(most important phase)
+- Analysis
     - Document scope an requirements
+    - Wireframes and mockups
+- Design
     - Document the architecture
 - Implenetation
 - Verification/Testing (Can be used as tag in bugs in azure devops!)
     - Functional